hashicorp/terraform-provider-aws/website/docs/r/athena_workgroup.html.markdown

 * `description` - (Optional) Description of the workgroup.
 * `state` - (Optional) State of the workgroup.
 Valid values are `DISABLED` or `ENABLED`.
 Defaults to `ENABLED`.
 * `tags` - (Optional) Key-value map of resource tags for the workgroup.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
-* `force_destroy` - (Optional) The option to delete the workgroup and its contents even if the workgroup contains any named queries.
+* `force_destroy` - (Optional) Option to delete the workgroup and its contents even if the workgroup contains any named queries.

 ### Configuration